harbaum/galagino/samples/README.md

 # Samples

-Some acade machines contained special hardware to generate certain sounds.
+Some arcade machines contained special hardware to generate certain sounds.
 Emulating this hardware may be tricky and the flash memory size of the ESP32 allows to store some of these as digital sound samples.